MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/aks-template.md

 8. The commit that will create your new pipeline appears.
 You can see the generated files mentioned above.
 Select **Save and run**.

-9. If you want, change the **Commit message** to something like _Add continuous deployment to our repo_.
+9. If you want, change the **Commit message** to something like _Add pipeline to our repository_.
 When you're ready, select **Save and run** to commit the new pipeline into your repo, and then begin the first run of your new pipeline!

 ## See the pipeline run, and your app deployed